johannesadelstein/korrektor/README.md

 1. Copy the prompt text through to the end and paste it into an AI of your choice.
-   The prompt has been tested on ChatGPT.com.
 2. Append the text to be corrected at the end.

 ### Option 2: Direct reference

-Tell the AI directly:
+Tell the AI directly (tested with Claude und Grok, 2026-05-07):

 > Proceed with my text as described at is.gd/korrektor